 Such effectiveness is possible not only with writing, although I wouldn’t recommend operating heavy machinery while multitasking.

-You think men who work out have more gravitas?
+You think people who work out have more gravitas?
 You’d never believe what happens when you work out with your mind like you work out with your muscles.
 And this is just the tip of the mindberg.